EmporioZ/Go2_ROS2_SDK_Container_02/README.md

       - /home/silco/data_share_container:/data_share
 "

-So you can get the file directly by using:
+So you can get the file directly by using: eg:

 ```
 ros2 bag record -o /data_share/data01 /camera/image_raw